Bifidelity Parameter Estimation Using Conditional Diffusion Models: Numerical Experiments

 We evaluate the low- and high-fidelity generative models using two different observations $\bm{y}_1$ and $\bm{y}_2$, obtained by solving Eq.~\eqref{eq:chaotic_ode} with parameters $(\gamma, \rho) = (\sqrt{7},25)$ and $(\gamma, \rho) = (\sqrt{10},28)$, respectively.
-The high-fidelity model training uses refined data sets with $N_{\rm refine} = 5762$ and $N_{\rm refine} = 8817$ samples for the two cases respectively.
 The expected bimodal behavior centered at $(\pm\gamma, \rho)$ in this system arises from its symmetry properties.
 This symmetry, combined with the chaotic nature of the system, naturally leads to two equally probable parameter regions that can produce similar observations, resulting in an evenly distributed bimodal posterior distribution.
-In Figs.~\ref{fig:chaotic_ODE_1} and~\ref{fig:chaotic_ODE_2}, it is observed that while MCMC sampling (using a burn-in of 20,000 and 10 walkers) struggles to capture this symmetric bimodal structure, the score-based diffusion model more effectively reveals this fundamental characteristic of the system.
-The comparative wall-clock run-times for these methods are recorded in Table~\ref{tab::chaotic_ode_table}.
+In Figs.~\ref{fig:chaotic_ODE_1} and~\ref{fig:chaotic_ODE_2}, we compare results to MCMC as well as sequential Monte Carlo sampling.
+We compare these methods to the posterior distribution formed by generating 10,000 samples via the trained high-fidelity generative model $G^{\rm high}$.
+It is observed that while MCMC fails to capture the symmetric bimodal structure for $y$, the score-based diffusion model reveals this fundamental characteristic of the posterior distribution.
+We see good agreement when comparing our method results to the SMC method, however our method benefits from lower computational run-times; The comparative wall-clock run-times for the first test case are recorded in Table~\ref{tab::chaotic_ode_table}.

+Additionally, in Figure~\ref{fig:chaotic_ODE_comp}, we compare the bifidelity density with the result of the baseline procedure; specifically, we define the prior dataset on a $61\times 61$ grid (3,721 samples) over the prior domain and generate labeled data for the $\bm{y}_1$ case.
+Despite using more samples, the bifidelity posterior fails to capture the second mode.
+The large, uninformative prior domain requires a finer mesh to resolve the posterior; therefore, we also compare against an $81\times 81$ grid (6,561 samples), which agrees well with our posterior and highlights the potential computational savings of the bifidelity method.